How to secure a Minecraft server and stop bots from joining

 Head to the schedules section on the panel.
 We're going to select manual selection in the minute box, and then set it to 1.
 We're then going to set the hour box to every 12 hours.
 This will set your server to run the schedule every 12 hours.

-This will have now made schedule for, but we need to tell it to do something.
+This will have now made a schedule for you, but we need to tell it to do something.
 Press on the schedule you've just made.
 Then press new task.

-In the action drop down, select backup, then press create task.
+In the action drop-down, select a backup, then press create a task.